TaoweiLi/Cat_Game/README.md

 ## **Implementation Timeline**

 **Friday Afternoon & Weekend:** Setup project, including getting webpack up and running.
-Setup the canvas and get canvas to show up on the screen, and spend time getting comfortable with the Canvas API.
+Setup the canvas and get canvas to show up on the screen, and spend time getting comfortable with the Canvas.
 And make basic movements.

 **Monday:** Make the jump function